JumaJuiceTime/TheHundredSaints/Classes/Magi.md

 | 14| 5| 4| 4| 3| 3| 2|
 | 15| 5| 4| 4| 3| 3| 3|

-===== Magician Skills =====
+===== Magi Skills =====

-Magicians have one additional, specialised skill.
-The Magician Skill Targets table lists the character’s Skill Targets as they advance in level.
+Magi have one additional, specialised skill.
+The Magi Skill Targets table lists the character’s Skill Targets as they advance in level.

 ==== Detect Magic ====

-A magician can attempt to detect the subtle resonances woven into an enchanted object, place, or creature.
-If the attempt succeeds, the magician knows if the object, place, or creature in question is magical—i.e. enchanted, affected by a spell, or possessed of innate magic of some kind.
+A magi can attempt to detect the subtle resonances woven into an enchanted object, place, or creature.
+If the attempt succeeds, the magi knows if the object, place, or creature in question is magical—i.e. enchanted, affected by a spell, or possessed of innate magic of some kind.

-**Requirements:** The magician must touch the object, place, or creature to be analysed and concentrate without distraction.
+**Requirements:** The magi must touch the object, place, or creature to be analysed and concentrate without distraction.

 **Time:** Each attempt to detect magic requires 1 Turn.

-**Retrying:** The magician may retry failed attempts as often as they wish, each attempt requiring an additional 1 Turn.
+**Retrying:** The magi may retry failed attempts as often as they wish, each attempt requiring an additional 1 Turn.

 **Referee rolls:** The Referee rolls all Detect Magic Checks, so that players do not know if the roll failed or if there is no magic present.

-**Downtime:** Given an hour of solitude in a safe location, a magician automatically detects magic on an object, place, or creature.
+**Downtime:** Given an hour of solitude in a safe location, a magi automatically detects magic on an object, place, or creature.

-===== Magician Skill Targets =====
+===== Magi Skill Targets =====

 ^ Level^ Detect Magic^
 | 1| 6|